Blog

 The timeline below reflects a provider who is starting preparation in April 2026.
 For providers who are not yet close to audit-ready, this is an ambitious schedule.
 The registration process typically takes 3 to 6 months from application to Commission decision, and preparation before that point can take just as long.
 Prioritise your highest-risk gaps first and engage an auditor early to understand their availability.

-• Identify critical gaps that will take longest to address
+• Assess your readiness and identify critical gaps that will take longest to address

 • Begin policy development or updates